thoqbk/buncha/README.md

 ```

 ## Benchmark
-In my machine, Buncha usually spends only more `0.00122 ms` to `0.009347 ms` to parse and invoke a function
+On my machine, Buncha usually spends only more `0.00122 ms` to `0.009347 ms` to parse and invoke a function
 and `0.001195 ms` to `0.020473 ms` to construct an object.

 Following is the result of my test: